 What is Big Picture Education about?

-At Big Picture Education we are implementing an innovative, internationally recognised design for learning based on research that shows we learn best when we are personally motivated.
+At Big Picture Learning we are implementing an innovative, internationally recognised design for learning based on research that shows we learn best when we are personally motivated.

 Our design for learning puts students at the centre of decisions around what, how and when they learn.
-And it’s amazing what young people achieve when they are happy and engaged.
+It’s amazing what young people achieve when they are happy and engaged.

 We are nurturing the next generations of engaged, independent learners.